 Understand Your Stormwater Discharge Permitting and Pollution Prevention Planning Requirements!

-The Stormwater Compliance Manager™ course is ideal for individuals responsible for managing stormwater permitting or developing and implementing a stormwater pollution prevention (SWPP) plan.
+The Industrial Stormwater Compliance Manager™ course is ideal for individuals responsible for managing stormwater permitting or developing and implementing a stormwater pollution prevention (SWPP) plan.

 This unique course addresses the regulatory and management issues related to stormwater discharges under the National Pollutant Discharge Elimination System (NPDES).
 The course is presented in a series of well-structured training modules, exercises, and open discussions to keep the instruction interesting and enjoyable.
 Course handout materials form a useful desk book for later reference.